-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

 The Code of Federal Regulations, Section 42 CFR 431.10, specifies that Medicaid eligibility must be determined by a single state agency.
-The Texas State Plan designates the Texas Health and Human Services Commission (HHSC) as the sole agency with the authority to make eligibility determinations for Medical Assistance Only (MAO) cases.
+The Texas State Plan designates the Texas Health and Human Services Commission (HHSC) as the sole agency with the authority to make eligibility determinations for medical assistance only (MAO) cases.

 Financial eligibility for non-Supplemental Security Income (SSI) STAR+PLUS Home and Community Based Services (HCBS) program is determined exclusively by the Medicaid for the Elderly and People with Disabilities (MEPD) specialist.
 Program Support Unit (PSU) staff must not: